 The scholarships are open to members of the RSCDS and to non-members.
 Applicants should be 35 and under, with preference given to those 25 and under.
 Only residential (accommodation) and course fees are covered by the Scholarships; travelling expenses are not covered.

 The application should be supported by a short statement from the applicant under 'Reasons for Application', outlining the financial need and stating briefly why the applicant wants to attend Spring Fling.

 If successful, it is a condition of the award that a short report, maximum 500 words, must be submitted to the Youth Services Committee by 1st June in the year of the award.
-The report, or extracts from it, may be featured in the Scottish Country Dancer or published on the RSCDS website.
+The report, or extracts from it, may be featured in the Scottish Country Dancer, Dance Scottish Together or published on the RSCDS website or social media platforms.

 Derek and Maureen Haynes were, as individuals and as a couple, a wonderful asset to Scottish Dancing.
 They were both superb dancers and gifted teachers and, in Derek’s case, an ingenious dance devisor.
 They gave freely of their time and talents to encourage others to enjoy this activity we all love.

 Following Derek’s death in 2005, Maureen generously set up The Derek Haynes Annual Scholarship and many young dancers have benefited from this opportunity of a scholarship to attend Summer School.